grantcurell/grantcurell.github.io/docs/Mulitple Span on 4112F-ON with OpenSwitch/README.md

 useful.

 1. The first thing I did was create an ingress queue on my input interface with `tc qdisc add dev e101-001-0 handle ffff: ingress`
-   1. If you need to delete a qdisc you can do it with `tc qdisc del dev e101-001-0 [ root | ingress ]`
+      1.If you need to delete a qdisc you can do it with `tc qdisc del dev e101-001-0 [ root | ingress ]`
 2. Double check your queue with handle ffff was created with `tc -s qdisc ls dev e101-001-0`
 3. Next we want to mirror all traffic from the ingress port to an output port with `tc filter add dev e101-001-0 parent ffff: protocol all u32 match u32 0 0 action mirred egress mirror dev e101-005-0`
-4. Check that your port mirror appeared in the config with `tc -s -p filter ls dev e101-001-0 parent ffff:`
-   1. If you need to delete the filters you can do so with `tc filter del dev e101-001-0 parent ffff:`
+4. Check that your port mirror appeared in the config with `tc -s -p filter ls dev e101-001-0 parent ffff:` 1.If you need to delete the filters you can do so with `tc filter del dev e101-001-0 parent ffff:`
 5. Set queue to not shape traffic with `tc qdisc add dev e101-001-0 handle 1: root prio`

 #### Alternate Configuration